-Some of Fuerteventura's towering sand dunes have blown across the sea from the Sahara Desert, 96 km (60 miles) away, and indeed it's not hard to imagine Fuerteventura as a detached piece of Africa.
-Despite being the second-largest Canary Island by area, Fuerteventura’s population only runs to 106,500.
-Tourism arrived relatively late on the island, compared to Gran Canaria and Lanzarote, and it’s still a minor tourist destination.
-Visitors come mainly to enjoy the stunning white beaches and to windsurf.
-The two main resort areas are at the island's far north and south ends.
-Corralejo, across from Lanzarote, is known for its sand dunes, many miles of which are protected and pristine.
-The Jandía peninsula on the southern part of the island has dozens of beaches, several of which are very long.
-Fuerteventura didn’t entirely escape the Spanish building craze that went from 2002 to 2007, but it remains a relatively unspoiled island, with miles of virgin coastline.
+Some of Fuerteventura's towering sand dunes blew in from the Sahara Desert, 96 km (60 miles) away, and indeed it's not hard to imagine Fuerteventura as a detached piece of Africa.
+Despite being the second-largest Canary Island by area, Fuerteventura’s population only reaches 115,000.
+Tourism arrived relatively late on the island, compared to Gran Canaria and Lanzarote, and it’s still a comparatively minor tourist destination.
+Visitors come mainly to enjoy the stunning white beaches and to windsurf; there's little else to do.
+The two main resort areas are at the island's far north and south ends: Corralejo, across from Lanzarote, known for its miles of protected dunes, and the Jandía peninsula with dozens of long beaches, respectively.
+Fuerteventura didn’t fully escape the Spanish construction boom of the early 2000s, but it remains a relatively unspoiled island and has been a UNESCO biosphere reserve since 2009.